Baseboard Installation Handyman in Scottsdale, AZ

 What's the difference between MDF and solid wood baseboards?

-MDF (medium-density fiberboard) is engineered wood that's stable, takes paint beautifully, and is less expensive.
+MDF (medium-density fiberboard) is engineered wood that's stable, takes paint beautifully, and costs less.
 Solid wood is real hardwood, costs more, and develops character over time.
 For painted applications in Scottsdale, quality MDF often outperforms budget wood.
-For stained finishes, solid wood is the only real choice.
+For stained finishes, solid wood is the only choice.

 Ready to Upgrade Your Baseboards?